A trillion dollars for Tourism: Saudi Arabia is heading for an oil-free economy

 “In a world of wonders, there’s only one Diriyah” is Mr Inzerillo’s catchphrase to market the attraction, which has little name recognition outside Saudi Arabia.

-Diriyah is now among the most advanced of a string of massive building projects that includes a skyscraper set to stretch for 75 miles.
-It is closed to the public for renovation, but the aim is to reopen the historic district—one of the Kingdom’s UNESCO sites—before the end of the year with the goal of pulling in 27 million visitors annually by 2030.
+Diriyah is now among the most advanced of a string of massive building projects that includes a skyscraper set to stretch for 75 miles (ca. 121 km).
+It is closed to the public for renovation, but the aim is to reopen the historic district—one of the Kingdom’s UNESCO sites—before the end of the year, to pull in 27 million visitors annually by 2030.